ishwarchandsaini007/kubernetes/README.md

 ```
 kubectl create secret tls linuxhunter-tls --key private.key --cert certificate.crt --dry-run=client --output=yaml > ssl-apply.yml
 ```
-If you do not want to create a yml file for the SSL certificate then you can directly apply the Certificates:-
+If you do not want convert the ssl certificates into a YAML file then you can directly apply the Certificates:-
 ```
 kubectl create secret tls linuxhunter-tls --key private.key --cert certificate.crt
 ```